-- Bicyclists should have direct bicycle access to bicycle room so that they do not need to take their bicycles through building lobbies.
+- Ability to communicate between bicyclists and building security. - Bicyclists should have direct bicycle access to bicycle room so that they do not need to take their bicycles through building lobbies.
 However, if garage ramps are excessively steep, elevators should be sized to accommodate bicycles. - Parking garage gate arms should be positioned to allow bicycles to pass by.